SakshiShukla1/Mystic-Portal/README.md

 ## Purpose
 This project is part of my frontend development journey.
-It helped me explore layout design , css animations , page linking , and creative theing - all without Javascript.
+It helped me explore layout design , css animations , page linking , and creative theming - all without Javascript.